 But you need to think about why this situation has arisen.
 This is because you haven’t leveraged positivity at all.
 Being positive and encouraging positivity keeps your employees motivated and boosts their energy for a long-term relationship.

 If you want to build a team with problem-solving abilities, creative thinking, and a process-oriented approach, you need to spread love instead of fear.

 According to research conducted by Antonio Damasio, no decision on earth is completely full of logic.
 Somehow, it is influenced by emotion.
 Reasoning and logical explanations are often a way to justify emotional decisions.
 And when it comes to leading a team, I believe emotional decision impacts a lot.

 A leader with anger or depression can cause their team to suffer.
 A happy leader with motivational gestures can lift their team up.

 Decisions that are taken in with emotional attachments tend to encourage you to work on them.
 When emotions are connected with work, better results and more consistency is produced.
 A good leader encourages their team to work by heart.

 Decision-making abilities, standing by your decision, and encouraging the team to work on your decisions are the abilities of a good leader.
 These are all the things that help a leader to build a great team.

-A great team is one that is impressed by their leader, so they can work under one hand.
+A great team is one that is impressed by its leader, so they can work under one hand.

 Positive body language, constructive thought, and a motivating personality are good vibes for a leader in building a great team.